-Although less common for SMEs, it is not unusual for large, particularly multinational, companies to find themselves weighing whether to voluntarily disclose information, or being compelled to disclose information to law enforcement or regulatory authorities.
+Although less common for small and medium-sized enterprises, it is not unusual for large, particularly multinational, companies to find themselves weighing whether to voluntarily disclose information, or what to do when compelled to disclose information to law enforcement or regulatory authorities.
 The variables to consider are many and nuanced.
 They include, without limitation, the potential impact on customers and the business, the nature and pervasiveness of the wrongdoing, and whether mandatory reporting obligations arise.
 This chapter considers some of the key legal and practical considerations implicated when a company produces information to the authorities.

 The company should as early as possible seek to establish:

 - Its status in the inquiry – is it a suspect or witness?
 This is not always communicated or readily discernible because the authority, itself, might not have decided either way, or might not wish its view to be known in the early stages of an investigation.
-There may, however, be some clue in how the authority has gone about obtaining the information.
-For instance, in the United Kingdom, an SFO dawn raid on company premises implies that the SFO, and the courts, have reasonable grounds to believe, based on some assessment of facts, that it is impracticable to use less intrusive production order powers or doing so creates a risk of destruction of evidence.
+There may, however, be some clue in how the authority has gone about requesting or otherwise obtaining the information.
+For instance, in the United Kingdom, a dawn raid by the Serious Fraud Office (SFO) on company premises implies that the SFO, and the courts, have reasonable grounds to believe, based on some assessment of facts, that it is impracticable to use less intrusive production order powers or doing so creates a risk of destruction of evidence.
 As such, unannounced raids tend to indicate, though not conclusively, that the company is a suspect.

 - Are any of the company’s employees suspects, and do they pose any ongoing risks to the business?
 When employees are suspects, a company should ensure that data collection and any internal investigation is conducted without tipping off the implicated employees or ‘trampling over the crime scene’, while adhering to local data protection and labour law.